 The textbook is Required: Chemistry The Central Science, Brown et.al., 14th edition; can use copies on reserve at the Library.
 Web access is Required for the ALEKS system and Sakai (also see sakai.luc.edu for additional information/recommendations), as well as for your Loyola email account regularly for messages sent to the class via Sakai.
-Each student will need a scientific calculator for problem solving; some, but not all, graphing calculators are acceptable (memory must be cleared).
+You will require a scientific calculator for problem solving.
 Copyright/Intellectual Property reminder: course materials provided by your instructors at Loyola may not be shared outside any course without the instructor's written permission.